SAP-samples/teched2022-IN264/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/user_profile_cert_pw.png)

 Afterwards a download of the "new" certificate will start, please store the file in a known place at the file system and **open** (double click) the file.
-In the upcoming wizard proceed through all steps w/o changing the defaults:
+In the upcoming wizard proceed through all steps without changing the defaults:

 <br>![](/exercises/ex1/images/user_profile_cert_import1.png)

-Provide here also the password which u have defined before and import the certificate:
+Provide here also the password which you have defined before and import the certificate:

 <br>![](/exercises/ex1/images/user_profile_cert_import2.png)

-By entering now the BTP Launchpad site url you should now able to select a certificate:
+By entering now the SAP BTP Launchpad site URL you should now able to select a certificate:

 <br>![](/exercises/ex1/images/cert_based_logon.png)